 Objective

-At the end of this chapter you should be able to write firmware for the MCU peripherals (GPIOs, PWMs, ADC, UART, and I2C) to interface with the shield including the LEDs, Switches, Thermistors, Analog Co-Processor (via I2C) and the KitProg UART.
+At the end of this chapter you should be able to write firmware for the MCU peripherals (GPIOs, PWMs, UART, and I2C) and to interface with the shield including the analog coprocessor, LEDs, Buttons, Thermistor, Humidity Sensor, Ambient Light Sensor, Potentiometer, and OLED display.
 In addition, you will understand the role of the critical files related to the kit hardware platform (platform.h and platform.c).

 Time: 2 Hours